zengarv/Twitter-For-Cats/README.md

 ### (8) Self Destruct Sequence
 Just press the close button and check it out.
+(Note: Don't trust the cats countdown.
+Cats are bad at counting.)

 ### (9) Extremely smooth Burger menu (feat. burgers)
 This highly piece of innovative text lets you switch around the different pages this app has to offer